 Tea tree oil, used for centuries by Australian natives, has been popular in the health supplement industry for many years and gradually becoming known by mainstream Americans.
 Tea tree oil has anti-fungal and anti-bacterial activity.
 See nail fungus for a natural treatment for this difficult condition.

-Subscribe to a FREE Supplement Research Update newsletter at Physician Formulas.
+Subscribe to a FREE Supplement Research Update newsletter.
 Twice a month you will receive an email of a brief abstract of several studies on herbs, supplements and alternative medicine topics and their practical interpretation by Ray Sahelian, M.D.
-We will discuss tea tree oil when more research is available.

 Tea Tree oil use and potential benefits

 Tea tree oil has been tested in various skin and medical conditions including acne pimples, dermatitis, gingivitis, pediculosis (lice), dandruff, genital warts, and tinea pedis (athlete's foot).
 There is good research to suggest tea tree oil is beneficial in athlete's foot, and I have listed some of this research below.